 Gold Coast Adventure Flights

-Now this is definitely on the bucket list still.
+Now this is definitely still on the bucket list.
 Gold Coast Adventure Flights offer thrilling aerobatic flights where you get to experience what it would have been like to be a World War II combat fighter pilot and do barrels rolls (as in go upside down with the plane!)
+You can book your adventure flight here, and if you do it be sure to let me know how it was.

 Location: Gold Coast Airport (40 minute drive South from Surfers Paradise)